-There are more options than ever for cannabis patients looking for effective, discrete medicine.
+There are more options than ever in cannabis consumption for patients.

 Whether it’s dabs or gas mask bongs, we’ve chosen to let our creativity run in an entirely different direction.
 In the days where legalization meets the capitalist economies of the west, munching on some hashish or smoking a pipe was simply never going to cut it longterm.
 With no end in sight to the number of ever more inventive methods of cannabis consumption, here we take a look at some of those that can benefit medicinal patients.